tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

   console.log("Id: " + this.id + "; Position: " + this.pos);
 };
 ```

+I simply override the method in the `SpaceObject` prototype which will change the behavior of every `SpaceObject`.
+This is also true for `SpaceObject`s created before this call.

+To avoid disturbing the simulation, I store the original method in a variable and call it in the overridden `oneStep.

 You can do this anywhere, even from the console while the simulation is running.
 But if you do this, the console will be flooded with logs: